-This Technical Information Manual provides information for the IBM PC 300PL (Types 6862 and 6892) and PC 300GL (Types 6275 and 6285).
-It is intended for developers who want to provide hardware and software products to operate with these IBM computers and provides an in-depth view of how these IBM computers work.
+This publication provides information for the IBM IntelliStation E Pro.
+It is intended for developers who want to provide hardware and software products to operate with this computer.
+It offers the details of how the computer works.
 Users of this publication should have an understanding of computer architecture and programming concepts.